-- 1. The Contractor shall provide intensive outpatient services (ASAM Level 2.1) to adult beneficiaries a minimum of nine hours with a maximum of 19 hours a week, when determined by a Medical Director or LPHA to be medically necessary, and in accordance with an individualized treatment plan. - i.
-The Contractor may provide more than 19 hours per week to adults when determined by a Medical Director or LPHA to be medical necessary, and in accordance with the individualized treatment plan. - ii.
-The Contractor may extend a beneficiary's length of treatment when determined by a Medical Director or LPHA to be medically necessary, and in accordance with the individualized treatment plan. - 2.
-The Contractor shall provide intensive outpatient services (ASAM Level 2.1) to adolescent beneficiaries a minimum of six hours with a maximum of 19 hours a week, when determined by a Medical Director or LPHA to be medically necessary, and in accordance with an individualized treatment plan. - i.
-The Contractor may provide more than 19 hours per week to adolescents when determined by a Medical Director or LPHA to be medical necessary, and in accordance with the individualized treatment plan. - ii.
-The Contractor may extend a beneficiary's length of treatment when determined by a Medical Director or LPHA to be medically necessary, and in accordance with the individualized treatment plan. - 3.
-The Contractor may provide intensive outpatient services in-person or by telephone by a licensed professional or a certified counselor in any appropriate setting in the community in accordance with HIPAA and 42 CFR Part 2. - 4.
+- 1. The Contractor shall provide Intensive Outpatient services (ASAM Level 2.1) to adult beneficiaries a minimum of nine hours with a maximum of 19 hours a week, when determined by a Medical Director or LPHA to be medically necessary, and in accordance with an individualized treatment plan. - The Contractor and its subcontracted DMC-ODS providers may provide more than 19 hours per week to adults when determined by a Medical Director or LPHA to be medical necessary, and in accordance with the individualized treatment plan. - ii.
+The Contractor and its subcontracted DMC-ODS providers may extend a beneficiary's length of treatment when determined by a Medical Director or LPHA to be medically necessary, and in accordance with the individualized treatment plan. - 2.
+The Contractor shall provide Intensive Outpatient services (ASAM Level 2.1) to adolescent beneficiaries a minimum of six hours with a maximum of 19 hours a week, when determined by a Medical Director or LPHA to be medically necessary, and in accordance with an individualized treatment plan. - i.
+The Contractor and its subcontracted DMC-ODS providers may provide more than 19 hours per week to adolescents when determined by a Medical Director or LPHA to be medical necessary, and in accordance with the individualized treatment plan. - ii.
+The Contractor and its subcontracted DMC-ODS providers may extend a beneficiary's length of treatment when determined by a Medical Director or LPHA to be medically necessary, and in accordance with the individualized treatment plan.

+- 3. The Contractor may provide intensive outpatient services inperson or by telephone by a licensed professional or a certified counselor in any appropriate setting in the community in accordance with HIPAA and 42 CFR Part 2. - 4.
 Intensive outpatient services shall include counseling and education about addiction-related problems, with specific components including intake, individual counseling, group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, treatment planning and discharge services. - 5.
-The Contractor shall provide case management services to beneficiaries receiving intensive outpatient services to coordinate care with ancillary service providers and facilitate transitions between LOC.
+The Contractor shall provide case management services to beneficiaries receiving intensive outpatient services to coordinate care with ancillary service providers and facilitate transitions between LOC, when medically necessary.